pythonpsycho1337/DD2424MeltdownCrisis/README.md

-# DD2424MeltdownCrisis
+# Sentiment Analysis
-The project for the DD2424 course at KTH Spring 2018.
-In this project sentiment analysis on Twitter and Movie Reveiews was conducted.
+This repository contains our project for the DD2424 course at KTH, Spring 2018.
+In this project, sentiment analysis on Twitter and Movie Reveiews was conducted.
 For more information see the report see the report.pdf in the documents directory.

-This code was ran with(It might work for other versions but that is not guaranteed):
+This code was executed with(It might work for other versions but that is not guaranteed):
 Python version 3.6.5
 GCC version 7.2.0
 distro==1.2.0